Do you sigh every time you pass along those landscaped and nice colored houses with a front yard that smiles at you and makes you stop to watch?

 For example, when a cabbage fly hits the plant, it is “testing” it with its pins.
 If it lands on several corresponding plants in a row, it will lay eggs.
 If it lands on an inadequate plant, will fly elsewhere.
 Go figure!

 Planting lavender in your garden will add to the aroma and smell.
 Also, it will repel bugs with its aromatizing sent.

 For its realization, only a few common matches will be needed.
 Simply put their heads into the ground, at a distance of 5 cm from the edge of the pots, and pour the water.
 After 2 days, replace the matches with new ones, and after two more days, the fly will disappear.

 Phosphorus and sulfur, which are contained in the composition of the head of matches, will penetrate into the land and reliably release the plant from the uninvited guests.

 So how you can make compost relatively fast?

 Plants are supplied with food by decomposition mineral particles and organic matter.
 The soil contains a wide range of nutrient ingredients that need your garden, (macroelements and microelements, ie. trace elements).
 Depending on the type of plants you grow, you may need to increase the level of nitrogen, phosphorus, potassium, and magnesium- nutrients that plants use in the largest quantities.

-To speed process up, buy some earthworms in local fishing store and release them into all organic waste.
+To speed the process up, buy some earthworms in a local fishing store and release them into all organic waste.
 Compost piles of leaves place between trees and bushes or in some corner that won’t ruin the view of your beautiful garden.

 Things To Avoid Putting In Compost Box: